 If you are purchasing a more expensive home, you also want to maximize the proceeds from your current home.
 This includes any necessary improvements or upgrades.
 You should consider paint, outdated hardware, mulch, and shrubs.
 You also should organize your home as clutter is a deterrent to most buyers, especially those who might pay top dollar.

 Probably the easiest thing to do is to have your IRA admin hire a management company for you.
 Now obviously it can be the one you select on the terms you have agreed to but not signed beforehand.
-The management company will collect any rents, pay expenses, and of course deduct their fee.
+The management company will deduct their fee, collect any rents, and pay expenses for your real estate in Rabun Gap.
 The rest will go into your IRA.

 The other thing you can do is have any rents sent directly to your admin, and they can pay all of your expenses including utilities.
 Of course they will be a fee for this, but it shouldn’t be too bad considering most of them will be probably be put on a direct withdraw or bill pay system.
 This is a fee you should discuss when you shopping for an admin before you purchase the property.